Drawaes/Leto/README.md

 # Leto
-A interest learning exercise in producing a TLS 1.3 Library based off the experimental "Pipelines" from CoreFXLabs
+A interest learning exercise in producing a TLS 1.3 Library based off the experimental "Pipelines" from CoreFXLabs.

+Currently supports TLS 1.2 and TLS 1.3 Draft 18, Draft 19 is a WIP.

-Thanks to Mint/Tris who I have used some test data (cert data for example) from.
+Thanks to Mint/Tris who I have used to help understand from.

-Currently uses OpenSsl 1.1 for the crypto part and supports
+Currently uses OpenSsl 1.1, and Windows CNG for the crypto part and supports

 Hello Retry, and standard Handshake.